 Connecting Women to Power Initiative

-Women are the fastest growing population of business owners in our economic demography and the vitality and variety of new business endeavors they bring to the marketplace are key to our economic success as a community, a state, and a nation.
+Women are the fastest growing population of business owners in our economy, and the vitality and variety of new business endeavors they bring to the marketplace are key to success in our communities, state, and nation.
 When we were a manufacturing economy, women brought diversity, skills, and labor in great numbers to make us the greatest manufacturing nation in the 20th Century.
-Now, as we evolve into an entrepreneur driven, global economic nation, it will continue to be the diversity of women that will make us a full partner with the nations who are vital to our economic future.
+Now, as we evolve into an entrepreneur-driven, global economic nation, it will continue to be our state's diversity that makes us a full partner with the nations who are vital to our economic future.

 As we begin to see economic recovery taking place in large business enterprises, in the State of California and across the nation, it is inevitable that small businesses will also begin to recover, stabilize and grow.
-It is important that elected officials enact legislation that ensures that national and state government business development agencies demonstrate that the time of economic recovery has begun for professional women and women-owned businesses.
+It is important that elected officials enact legislation that ensures that national and state government business development agencies demonstrate that the time of economic recovery has begun for California businesses.

 The free, "Connecting Women to Power," business conferences were specifically designed for business owners, business professionals, and community leaders.
-The purpose of this initiative is to contribute to the revitalization of California's economy by empowering and inspiring women to pursue success and prosperity in the global economy.
+The purpose of this initiative is to contribute to the revitalization of California's economy by empowering and inspiring Californians to pursue success and prosperity in our global economy.

-Two such events have already been conducted.
-The first was in 2010 and the second in March 2011.
-We will continue these events annually, going forward.
-We began by hosting over 375 women entrepreneurs at the "Connecting Women to Power" business pre-conference on Thursday, June 24, 2010, at the prestigious American Jewish University in Bel Air.
+We began by hosting more than 375 women entrepreneurs at the "Connecting Women to Power" business pre-conference on Thursday, June 24, 2010, at the prestigious American Jewish University in Bel Air.
 The Mistress of Ceremonies, Ms. Beverly White of KNBC News, eloquently introduced one power player after another including Betty T. Yee, former Chairwoman of the Board of Equalization, Madelyn Alfano, President Elect of National Association of Women Business Owners, Gary Toebben, President of the Los Angeles Chamber of Commerce, and the Keynote Speaker, Renee Radcliff Sinclair, Northwest Regional Director of Congressional and Public Affairs for the U.S. Chamber of Commerce.

 On March 30, 2011, we hosted our inaugural Connecting Women to Power Conference at California State University Dominguez Hills during Women's History month.

-The focus of the conference was; doing business with the federal, state, and local governments, gaining access to capital, minimizing business tax burdens, accessing stimulus dollars, and strategies and techniques for growing your business.
+The conference focused on: doing business with the federal, state, and local governments; gaining access to capital; minimizing business tax burdens; accessing stimulus dollars; and strategies and techniques for growing businesses in California.
 It also provided a greater opportunity to network with local business owners and build key alliances, while getting the latest information on industry trends.

 5901 Green Valley Circle